guadabsb15/summer_2021_report/docs/source/orszagtang.rst

 Ramses results
 --------------

-We will now report the results obtained compiled with the ramses/mhd_eos solver.
+We will now report the results obtained compiled with the ramses/mhd_eos solver, where we plot the same quantities as we did for the bifrost solver.

 Initial and final results
 #########################

 The plots are the same as we did with bifrost, where each quantity is shown for the xy-plane, xz-plane and yz-plane.
 For the xy-plane we will include the result at t=0s, but for all three directions we will report the result after t=0.5s.
+Similarly to the bifrost plots, the upper left and upper right plots corresponds to the xy-plane at t=0s and t=0.5s repsectively.
+The lower left and lower right plots correspond to the xz-plane and yz-plane, respectively.

 Density